-- a) the fact that in the period of crisis many capitals were burned or frozen ('garbage assets').
+a) the fact that in the period of crisis many capitals were burned or frozen ('garbage assets').
 As we noted earlier, the crisis of 2008-2009 can be called the crisis of overproduction of money (Grinin 2009).
 The current emission partially substitutes money for these garbage assets.
 If additional money was not issued, prices would drop and the remaining 'bubbles' would completely blow out.
 In this case, the real deflation would start and restore the health of the world economy but at the same time it would inflict numerous losses (including those for the raw commodity exporters).
-14 During the previous decades, there was a tremendous increase in monetary assets.
+During the previous decades, there was a tremendous increase in monetary assets.
 Thus, over 20 years (between 1980 and 1999) the world market capitalization increased by 13 times while the world's aggregate GDP increased only by 2.6 times.
-As a result, the ratio of capitalization to GDP increased from 23 % to 118 %.
+As a result, the ratio of capitalization to GDP increased from 23 per cent to 118 per cent.
 In the 2000s, the capitalization increased not that much, it only doubled, and its growth rates correlated with the GDP growth rates (see Sulakshin 2012: 226-227).
-However, the emission of derivatives was increasing rapidly, and in 2007 and 2008 it exceeded 2.2 trillion dollars per year: yet, due to the tightening of legislation and some other factors the volume of their emission is reduced. - b) The necessity to support global trade.
-While in the 19th century gold played the role of world money, at present dollars and partly other currencies perform this function.
-Therefore, some amount of money should be additionally invested into the world economy annually.
-Let us recall that in recent decades the world trade growth rates surpassed the growth rates of the world economy (see Fig. 7); and thus, a larger amount of world money has been needed.
+However, the emission of derivatives was increasing rapidly, and in 2007 and 2008 it

-13 The inflation in Russia is in many ways related just to cost inflation due to natural monopolies.
+13 Inflation in Russia is in many ways related just to cost inflation due to natural monopolies.